metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 This step by step guide will assist you in creating a Solana token (SPL Token) on the Solana blockchain.
 You can use the Metaplex Umi client wrapper and Mpl Toolbox package with Javascript.
 This enables you to create a function that you can use in scripts as well as frontend and backend frameworks.

 ## Prerequisite

 - Code Editor of your choice (recommended Visual Studio Code)
 - Node 18.x.x or above.

+## Initial Setup

-Begin by creating a new project using a package manager like npm, yarn, pnpm, or bun.
+Begin by creating a new project (optional) using a package manager like npm, yarn, pnpm, or bun.
 Fill in necessary information when asked.
-Initial Setup
-Start by creating a new project with your favorite package manager.
-You can use npm, yarn, pnpm, or bun.
-Make sure to provide all the required information when prompted.

 ```js
 npm init
 ```

-## Required Packages
+### Required Packages

 Install the required packages for this guide.

 ```js